stivalaa/EstimNetDirected/README.md

 If you use this software (or any alternative implementation of the algorithms described in the references), please cite the papers below (specifically Stivala, Robins, & Lomi (2019) for the EstimNetDirected software, and Byshkin et al. (2018) for the EE algorithm) in any resulting publications.

+*Note that there is a peer-reviewed published version of Stivala, Robins, & Lomi (2019) with 2020 publication date in PLOS ONE; however the production process bizarrely introduced serious errors into the results tables (and possibly more, that was enough for me to give up when I saw the tables), which I was not given the chance to check or correct before publication, so please read and cite the arXiv preprint instead, this is the version the reviewers saw).*

 ## Funding

 Development of the EstimNetDirected software was funded by the Swiss National Science Foundation NRP 75 project number 167326.